Find an Orthodontist near you

 Fixed appliances

-Any orthodontic device (usually referring to braces) that is attached/cemented to the teeth and cannot be removed by the patient.
+Any orthodontic device (usually referring to braces) that is attached or cemented to the teeth and cannot be removed by the patient.

 Fluoride

 A mineral which reduces the risk of tooth decay and is often found in toothpaste and some mouthrinses.
-It is also found in the drinking water of many communities.
+It is also found in the drinking water in many areas.

 Frenum

-The fleshy tissue that runs between the cheeks and gums, such as between the front teeth and upper lip and also under the tongue.
+The fleshy tissue that runs between the muscles and gums, such as under the tongue, and between the front teeth and upper lip.

 Frenectomy